SageRalph/RESTeasy/README.md

 ## Features
 RESTeasy can:
-- Display resources in a table (also supports searching)
+- Display resources in a table, with support for searching and pagination
 - Populate a form with the item selected in the table
 - Save changes to the selected item
 - Delete the selected item